jgm/djot/doc/syntax.md

     This %%% is not the end.
     %%%%

+Note that fenced comment blocks are block-level elements and will break paragraph continuity:

+    Lorem ipsum
+    %%%
+    comment
+    %%%
+    dolor sit amet

+This produces two separate paragraphs, not one.
+For comments that should not interrupt paragraph flow, use inline comments (`{% ... %}`).

 ### Pipe table

 A pipe table consists of a sequence of *rows*.
 Each row starts and ends